 Sightsavers is committed to improving practices to combat modern slavery and human trafficking.
-We have a zero-tolerance approach to modern slavery within our operations, and strive to act ethically and with integrity to ensure modern slavery is not taking place in any part of our organisation.
+We have a zero-tolerance approach to modern slavery within our operations, and strive to act ethically and with integrity to ensure modern slavery is not taking place in any part of our organisation or supply chain.

 Sightsavers is the working name of the Royal Commonwealth Society for the Blind, an international organisation that supports the development of health systems in low and middle-income countries, and aims to advance the rights and improve the quality of life of people with disabilities.
 Our programmes include health, education and social inclusion projects in more than 30 countries, working with governments, non-governmental organisations and the private sector.

 We have a governing Council of non-executive trustees, who are committed to maintaining a high standard of corporate governance.
 They oversee the CEO and senior management team, who manage more than 600 staff across the organisation, both in the UK and overseas.